Hydration: Are You Drinking Enough Water?

 To keep your vital organs filled with the fluids that they need, your body will actually start to steal water from other places, like your blood.

-One small study in cyclists saw that after they were riding for roughly an hour without drinking water, their blood volume had dropped compared to when they were allowed to drink.
+so your entire blood volume shrinks so when it shrinks your blood becomes thicker and your heart has to work harder one small study in cyclists saw that after they were riding for roughly an hour without drinking water their blood volume had dropped compared to when they were allowed to drink

 But what happens when you push this even further and get people super dehydrated?